Human Computer Interaction (M) COMPSCI5111

 Course Aims

 This course will bring depth and breadth to the material covered in Interactive Systems H. Human-Computer Interaction has moved away from a narrow focus on textual windows on a desktop, operated by one person using a keyboard and mouse.
 In terms of devices, phones and other mobile systems lead to ubiquitous use and also ubiquitous sharing of data about us.
 Such systems are often used to manipulate and explore complex data, including individual and social data.
-They are used at a scale that pervades and changes our society, and legal and ethical issues (e.g. GDPR) are influencing what and how we design.
-The aim of Human-Computer Interaction H will be to equip our students with skills to design for this broad use of technology.
+They are used at a scale that pervades and changes our society, and legal and ethical issues (e.g. data protection laws) are influencing what and how we design.
+The aim of Human-Computer Interaction will be to equip our students with skills to design for this broad use of technology.
 It will also to feed into Mobile Human-Computer Interaction H, which concentrates on mobile systems.

 The aim of this course is to give the students an overview of advanced topics in Human-Computer Interaction, covering the key areas of interaction with complex, personal and social data, via data analytics (in particular, visual analytics), and collaborative systems.
 It will address the ways that we design and evaluate such systems.
 There will also be a significant piece of coursework where the students will have to design, implement and evaluate an interactive application.
 This will give them valuable experience in development and justification of such systems.